Chinedu Dike

 pursuing the out-of-reach elation levels of

-his daily needs.
-The habit has long ceased
+his basic daily needs.
+For long, the habit has

 Like a vicious cycle the relief from the opioid,